-time hh:mm duration activity equipment required leader purpose / outcome comments / notes 19:55 45 min full row (horizontal, vertical, or diagonal) of fitness activities Bingo cards (create cards with a grid of fitness activities instead of numbers) Cones or markers List of fitness activities Stopwatch or timer Equipment will be dependant on the activities chosen by the COH / Adult Leaders for the physical fitness bingo challenge.
+time hh:mm duration activity equipment required leader purpose / outcome comments / notes 19:55 45 min must complete a fitness activity at each station to mark off that activity on their bingo card.
+Line up the Patrols at the starting point.
+On "Go," the first Scout from each Patrol runs to the first station, completes the fitness activity, and returns to tag the next Scout in line.
+Bingo cards (create cards with a grid of fitness activities instead of numbers) Cones or markers List of fitness activities Stopwatch or timer Equipment will be dependant on the activities chosen by the COH / Adult Leaders for the physical fitness bingo challenge.
 Prepare Bingo Cards: Create bingo cards with a 5x5 grid.
 Instead of numbers, each square should contain a different fitness activity.
 Some examples include jumping jacks, squats, lunges, push-ups, burpees, or running in place.
 TS / ATS / TL Goals:- • Scouts: Promote physical fitness Encourage Scouts to engage in a healthy active lifestyle. • Adult Leaders: Support Scouts a fun and engaging way to promote health and wellness.
 This Patrol activity not only makes physical fitness fun but also adds an element of strategy as Scouts decide which fitness activities to prioritize in their quest for bingo.
 Adjust the difficulty of the exercises based on the age and fitness levels of the Scouts.
 Physical fitness challenges can be a fun and engaging way to highlight the connection between physical activity and mental well-being.
 Remember to consider the fitness levels of your Scouts and encourage a supportive and inclusive atmosphere.
 Always prioritize safety by providing proper supervision and ensuring that the activities are appropriate for Additionally, consult with parents (and they in turn, health professionals) if there are any concerns about individual fitness levels or health conditions.
 20:40 15 min Patrol Corners Scouts go to their Patrol Corners and reflect on the impact of physical activity on mental health and discuss ways to incorporate regular exercise into their daily routine.
 For those Scouts who want to do the individual National Challenge Task 4, with the guidance of the PL, plan how to be more active and discuss the details of a daily exercise routine of endurance and stamina exercises.
-PLs Leadership Development (PL)Planning,Personal Growth.
+PLs Leadership Development (PL) Planning, Personal Growth.